 “By the end of 2019, there were 51 fatal shootings, contributing to the city’s record homicide count of 96 killings.
 The worst year for shooting deaths in Toronto is still 2005 — the so-called Year of the Gun — when 53 people were killed by gunfire.” — thestar.com

-This past July, city councillors voted to fight against the build of a 27-storey Etobicoke condo due to “overdevelopment”.
+In 2018, city councillors voted to fight against the build of a 27-storey Etobicoke condo due to “overdevelopment”.
 This is a sign that local councillors have the community’s best interest at heart as they aim to satisfy the needs of the city’s current residents with a vision to make improvements for the near future.
 In the Fall, Narcity published “Toronto Neighbourhoods Ranked By How Dangerous They Are Right Now Based On 2018 Crime Rates”, Central Etobicoke ranked as the 10th most dangerous.
 As residents are encouraged to do their part in making their community safe, we heard the call for help.